Watch Out For These Common Transmission Problems

 There are many moving parts within the transmission, and when any of them start to wear out or get unsynchronized, the car can start making strange noises when you try to drive it or shift into gear.

-Your transmission should remain in gear until you manually shift it, or the car’s computer tells the transmission to shift.
+Your vehicle’s transmission should remain in gear until you manually shift it, or the car’s computer tells the transmission to shift.
 If you’re driving and the car suddenly shifts into neutral, a gear inside the transmission could be damaged.
-Manual transmission repair and automatic transmission repair are both important in this situation because a car that shifts gears uncontrollably is dangerous.
+Repairing a manual transmission in a timely manner is just as important as fixing a problem with an automatic transmission quickly.
+We urge you to get your vehicle into your local shop ASAP in this situation because a car that shifts gears uncontrollably is dangerous.

 For drivers of vehicles with manual transmissions, another problem that may occur is a dragging clutch.
 This happens when you try to disengage the clutch by depressing the clutch pedal, but nothing happens.
 This problem often begins with a grinding noise whenever you try to disengage the clutch and eventually get bad enough that you can’t get the car out of gear.

 It’s important to bring your car in for manual transmission repair as soon as you hear any grinding with the clutch or it becomes difficult to shift the car.
 You could be looking at something simple like changing the slack of the clutch pedal.